What is Robots.txt

 disallow: /videos/

-3. Use seperate Robot.txt file for Domain and Subdomain
+3. Use separate Robot.txt file for domain and subdomain

 When a website has both domain and subdomain.
-For an example,
+For example,

 https://safautocare.com/ and https://blog.safautocare.com/

-Then you should use seperate robots.txt and rules for domain and subdomains.
+Then you should use separate robots.txt and rules for domain and subdomains.

 Remember, the complete name should be in lowercase.
 Usage of the upper case will end in an error.

 User-agent is the directive, where the instruction is given for particular crawler.
-If it left empty, that could create an issue.
+If it is left empty, this could create an issue.

-Many SEO specialist do this mistake of disallow directive to all the file names under the selected directory.
+Many SEO specialists do this mistake of disallow directive to all the file names under the selected directory.

 Wrong Format: